-Examples include the Team Nutrition grant program, which encourages nutritious school meals and nutrition education for children, and the Equipment Assistance grant program, which provides funds for equipment to improve school food services.

-Beginning in FY 2018, these grants are supported by Fund 3670 line item 200607, School Food Services, which was used for these purposes prior to the creation of this line item in FY 2013.
+Examples include the Team Nutrition grant program, which encourages nutritious school meals and nutrition education for children, and the Equipment Assistance Grant Program, which provides funds for equipment to improve school food services.
+Beginning in FY 2018, discretionary nutrition grants are supported by Fund 3670 line item 200607, School Food Services, which was used for these purposes prior to the creation of this line item in FY 2013.